gallery/gallery3/README.md

  - Platform: Linux / Unix.
  - Web server: Apache 2.2 and newer.
  - PHP 5.6 and newer (PHP's safe_mode must be disabled and simplexml, filter, and json must be installed).
+While 5.6 is still supported we recommend you update to 7.x ASAP, we will be dropping 5.6 support in the future.
  - short_open_tag isn't required but additional modules and themes may rely on it.
  - Database: MySQL 5 and newer.